ericyanush/ENSE353-Docs/docs/05_Lab_4/01_ntp.md

-The first exercise assigned for the second lab was to get NTP (Network Time Protocol Functioning).
+The first exercise assigned for the fourth lab was to get NTP (Network Time Protocol Functioning).

 ###Requirements
 ------------------------